Nera River Cycle Path: cycling through forests and waterfalls

 From Sant'Anatolia di Narco to the Marmore

 Our recommended itinerary starts from Sant'Anatolia di Narco and ends in front of the spectacular Marmore Falls, winding through a series of small villages, running for long stretches parallel to the Via di Francesco.
-The latter, it is worth remembering, is part of a unique path, on foot or by bicycle, to reach Assisi following in the footsteps of the patron saint of Italy, then continuing on to Rome.

 As you are cycling along, you will find yourself skirting the Nera river, passing through shady woods and picturesque villages, in a natural setting that will re-energise you.

 The Nera cycle path, in this section of its route, joins the former Spoleto-Norcia railway with the lower Valnerina and the fairytale-like places in the vicinity.
 You will be thrilled as you ride along part of that now disused route, cycling over bridges and through tunnels in which vegetation over time has created perfect decorations.

 In ancient Sant'Anatolia di Narco, stop to admire the late-medieval castle that dominates the town: the structure dates back to the second half of the 12th century, while the walls were built two centuries later.